truenas/documentation/content/SCALE/SCALEUIReference/SystemSettings/GeneralSettingsScreens.md

 ![GeneralSettingsSCALESupportLicenseComplete](/images/SCALE/GeneralSettingsSCALESupportLicenseComplete.png "SCALE General Settings Support License Entry Complete")

-Select the **This is a production system** option and click the **Proceed** to notify iXystems through an email the system sends declaring that the system is in production.
+Select the **This is a production system** option and click the **Proceed** to notify iXsystems through an email the system sends declaring that the system is in production.
 {{< /expand >}}

 ### File Ticket Screen